Key takeaways

 Post-Graduation Work Permit (PGWP)

 PGWP is functionally an Open Work Permit issued to graduates of eligible DLI programs in Canada.
-The maximum validity is now capped at 3 years for most graduates.
+The maximum validity is typically up to 3 years, depending on the length of the study program.
 The business-address rules match the general OWP analysis above — full freedom to incorporate, register as a sole proprietor, and use a virtual commercial address across the registry, CRA file, and bank account.

 Closed (Employer-Specific) Work Permit — passive ownership only